Ecodev/graphql-doctrine/README.md

 cases.

 Filters are structured in an ordered list of groups.
 Each group contains an unordered set of joins and conditions on fields.
-For simple case a single group of a few conditions would probably be enough.
+For simple cases a single group of a few conditions would probably be enough.
 But the ordered list of group allow more advanced filtering with `OR` logic between a set of conditions.

 In the case of the `Post` class, it would generate [that GraphQL schema](tests/data/PostFilter.graphqls) for filtering, and for sorting it would be [that simpler schema](tests/data/PostSorting.graphqls).

-For concrete example of possibilities and variables syntax, refer to the [test cases](tests/data/query-builder).
+For concrete examples of possibilities and variables syntax, refer to the [test cases](tests/data/query-builder).

 For security and complexity reasons, it is not meant to solve advanced use cases.
 For those it is